 • co-curricular activities

 Anything else I need to know?

 Have fun!
 Selecting a new school can be daunting, yet exciting.
 Independent schools are eager to show how your family could make a great fit at their school.

 Each school wants to ensure it will help your child succeed.
 If your child is not offered a place at a particular school, you should feel confi dent that your child’s best interests were considered, and the perfect school for them is very likely in their future.

 The interview is a key opportunity for the school to get to know you.
 Students and parents may be interviewed separately.

 Questions will pertain to the current school year, the student’s strengths and challenges, goals, and desire to attend the school.
 Depending on the grade, situational questions around decision-making and other non-cognitive assessment tools may also be used.

 For parents, schools hope to ensure a strong partnership between the home and classroom.
 While it’s important to prepare, being honest is integral to the process.

 When should you start the process?

-Now is a great time!Many schools conduct the majority of their admission cycle during the fall and winter months.
+Now is a great time!Many schools conduct most of their admission cycle during the fall and winter.
 Some have published deadlines, while others consider applications on a rolling basis.